TosbackCgusBridge-Bot/CGUs-versions/Fanpop/Privacy Policy.md

 Contact Us

-If you have any questions about this Privacy Policy, the privacy practices of this website, or if you want to exercise any of the rights that you are given under this Privacy Policy, you can contact privacy@fanpop.com.
+If you have any questions about this Privacy Policy, the privacy practices of this website, or if you want to exercise any of the rights that you are given under this Privacy Policy, you can Contact Us